firebase/quickstart-ios/storage/README.md

 - [Read more about Cloud Storage for Firebase](https://firebase.google.com/docs/storage)
-- Note that the APIs used in the Swift example involving the Swift Result type are beta and may change in future releases.
+- Note that the APIs used in the Swift example involving the Swift Result type are in beta and may change in future releases.

 Getting Started
 ---------------